If you ever tried to pitch ideas to popular blogs and influencers, the chances are you have come across some who didn’t make it easy to contact them.

 While you’re at it, don’t forget other social channels.
-Twitter, Google+ and Linkedin are the obvious choices.
-If you have time on your hands, search for their Youtube channel.
-If they have one, it’s very likely you just found your contact address.
+Twitter and Linkedin are obvious choices.
+If you have time on your hands, you can even search for their Youtube channel and check the profile information given there.

-Since SEO is so widely used, no one should be surprised that some technological support was developed exactly for it.
-There are quite a few apps/plug-ins out there developed specifically to help you find the right contact information.
+There are quite a few apps/plug-ins out there developed specifically to help you find the right blog email addresses.
 Some decent freeish (limited number of searches per month in free versions) options are: